 This Chapter 3.11 applies to the Waikato and Waipa River catchments.
-The map shown in Map 3.11-1 shows the general catchment boundary.
+The map shown in Map 3.11-1 shows the general catchment boundary and the area in which the provisions of Chapter 3.11 apply.
 This Chapter is additional to all other parts of the Plan.
 Where there are any inconsistencies, Chapter 3.11 prevails.